 One of the major struggles over the last few years, especially during the pandemic, is the distribution of false and inflammatory information.
 Concerns over bias and truth have led to deep divisions.
 To help identify fake news, the NLP Group at MIT developed NLP software that can examine and determine whether or not a news source is accurate and trustworthy, or politically biased.
 Over time, the group has worked to improve the software and to remove bias that was programmed into the data analysis.

 While slowing the spread of fake news is intended to improve the quality of information that’s available, data scientists have also found that a lack of information can be harmful.
-To improve data sharing, we worked together with Translators without Borders, Carnegie Mellon University, Johns Hopkins University, big tech companies, and language services companies as part of TICO-19, a data-sharing and translation organization seeking to combat the lack of information on COVID-19 in low resource languages.
-The organization has used NLP and AI tools to translate and share information about COVID-19 from high resource language to low resource languages.
+To improve data sharing, we worked together with Translators without Borders, Carnegie Mellon University, Johns Hopkins University, big tech companies, and language services companies seeking to combat the lack of information in low resource languages.
+The organization has used NLP and AI tools to translate and share information about important and hot topics from high resource language to low resource languages.

 AI-Powered Predictive Text for Mobile Devices